oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 *  **Distribution**:
 	* providers who fulfill the service agreement of **data commons** in the same period can be added into the candidate list;
 	* when current epoch is closed, the list will be cleared and start a new epoch;
-	* an random number generator (e.g., RanDAO) or oracle service (e.g. Chainlink) can be used to choose a random recipent from the list (assume each recipent has the same probability to be chosen);
+	* an random number generator (e.g., RanDAO) or oracle service (e.g. Chainlink) can be used to choose a random recipent from the list;
+	* assume each recipent has the same probability to be chosen, but the actual reward paid out might be a function of provider's staking amount);
 * **Verification: (challenge-response appraoch that assume to be good until challenged)**
 	* when a recipent is picked, the challenge period starts, which can be 1 week or 1 month.
 	* anyone can be the challenger to create a challenge against the picked recipent;